 This approach provides a number of advantages relative to building separate models for each species, including accounting for correlations across species due to common study years and sites shared across species, as well and joint modeling of shared characteristics of species (eg. migration behavior).
 These models can both improve power and estimation of trends for rarer species by sharing information across species (Gelman and Hill 2007).
 It can also reduce Type I errors by alleviating the need for corrections for multiple comparisons (Gelman et al 2012).
 This approach is becoming increasing popular for multi-species studies (Jackson et al 2012, Brouwer et al. 2017, Trevelline submitted).

 In addition to our regression-style GLMMs we fit one-way ANOVA-style models which treated time since disturbance (age) as a categorical variable with five levels (4 pastures and 1 forest).
-These models allowed us to make comparisons between the four sites undergoing succession and the mature forest site at Aceitillar The two youngest sites had shared values for 5 and 6-years post abandonment (Appendix 1) and so we removed the overlapping years for these sites.
+These models allowed us to make comparisons between the four sites undergoing succession and the mature forest site at Aceitillar.
+The two youngest sites had shared values for 5 and 6-years post abandonment (Appendix 1) and so we removed the overlapping years for these sites.
 To assess change across this chronosequence we did an omnibus likelihood ratio test to determine if there was evidence for any difference between sites and the did a focused test for linear (contrast: -2, -1, 0, 1, 2) and quadratic (contrast: 2, -1, -2, -1, 2) trends across the chronosequence using a trend contrast (Rosenthal and Rosnow 1985; Gurevitch and Chester 1986).
 Trend tests were conducted using the multcomp package (Hothorn et al 2008).

 This approach provides a number of advantages relative to building separate models for each species, including accounting for correlations across species due to common study years and sites shared across species and joint modeling of shared characteristics of species (eg. migration behavior).
-These models can both improve power by sharing information across species (“borrowing strength”; ref) and reduce Type I errors without the need for corrections for multiple comparisons (Gelman xxxx).
+These models can both improve power by sharing information across species (“borrowing strength”; Gelman and Hill 2007) and reduce Type I errors without the need for corrections for multiple comparisons (Gelman et al 2012).
 This approach is becoming increasing popular for multi-species studies (Jackson et al 2012, Brouwer et al. 2017).

 We calculated 95% confidence intervals (95% CI) around overall GLMM regression lines using the predictInterval() function in the merTools package (Knowles and Frederick 2016).
 Means for each site were estimated using the GLMM and confidence intervals approximated using standard errors (SE) from the model coefficients (95% CI = +/- 1.96*SE).
 We built all plots using ggplot2 (Whickham 2009) and cowplot (Wilke 2017).

 Rarefaction We used rarefaction to compare species richness among sites, pooling data from across years.
 Rarefaction produces idealized species-accumulation curves that allow direct comparison of results among groups that differ in patterns of abundance or are sampled using different techniques (Gotelli and Colwell 2001).
 Rarefaction calculates the expected species richness of the different groups for a constant sampling effort, but does not provide an estimate of asymptotic richness.
 Rather, for each accumulation curve we calculated a Chao 1 non-parametric estimator of richness with its variance and 95% confidence interval (Chao 1984).